vlikin/sitemap_builder_test/README.txt

 This is a script that builds a sitemap of a site whith a defined depth.

-Use to save results to the file. python ./sitemap.py --depth=10 --output-csv=output.csv http://saunalux.ch
+Use to save results to the file. python ./sitemap.py --depth=4 --output-csv=output.csv http://shelepen.com.ua

-Use to output results on the screen. python ./sitemap.py --depth=10 http://saunalux.ch
+Use to output results on the screen. python ./sitemap.py --depth=4 http://shelepen.com.ua

+There are two classes Sitemap, Page.
+Sitemap processes and controls the parsing process.
+The Page object keeps object information and represents it.